Robert H. Jackson: Early life

 Jackson was born on his family's farm in Spring Creek Township, Warren County, Pennsylvania, on February 13, 1892, and was raised in Frewsburg, New York.
 The son of William Eldred Jackson and Angelina Houghwout, he graduated from Frewsburg High School in 1909 and spent the next year as a post-graduate student attending Jamestown High School, where he worked to improve his writing skills.

-Jackson decided on a legal career; since attendance at college or law school was not a requirement if a student learned under the tutelage of an established attorney, at age 18 he began to study law with the Jamestown, New York, firm in which his uncle, Frank Mott, was a partner.
+Jackson decided on a legal career; since attendance at college or law school was not a requirement if a student learned under the tutelage of an established attorney, at age 18 he began to read law with the Jamestown, New York, firm in which his uncle, Frank Mott, was a partner.
 His uncle soon introduced him to Franklin Delano Roosevelt, who was then serving as a member of the New York State Senate.
 Jackson attended Albany Law School of Union University from 1911 to 1912.
-At the time, students at Albany Law School had three options: taking individual courses without receiving a degree; completing a two-year program and receiving an LL.B. degree; or demonstrating the knowledge required of a first-year student and then taking the second year of the two-year program, which produced a certificate of completion.
+At the time, students at Albany Law School had three options: taking individual courses without receiving a degree, completing a two-year program and receiving an LL.B. degree, or demonstrating the knowledge required of a first-year student and then taking the second year of the two-year program, which produced a certificate of completion.
 Jackson chose the third option; he successfully completed the second-year courses, and received his certificate in 1912.

 After his year at Albany Law School, Jackson returned to Jamestown to complete his studies.
 He attained admission to the bar in 1913 at age twenty-one, then joined a law practice in Jamestown.
 In 1916, he married Irene Alice Gerhardt, in Albany.
 In 1917, Jackson was recruited to work for Penney, Killeen & Nye, a leading Buffalo firm, primarily defending the International Railway Company in trials and appeals.
 In late 1918, Jackson was recruited back to Jamestown to serve as the city's corporation counsel.

 Over the next 15 years, he built a successful practice, and became a leading lawyer in New York State; he also enhanced his reputation nationally, through leadership roles with bar associations and other legal organizations.
 In 1930, Jackson was elected to membership in the American Law Institute; in 1933, he was elected Chairman of the American Bar Association's Conference of Bar Association Delegates (a predecessor to today's ABA House of Delegates).

 Jackson became active in politics as a Democrat; in 1916, he spearheaded Jamestown's local Wilson for President organization.
 In the years during and after World War I, he was a member of the New York State Democratic Committee.
 He also continued his association with Roosevelt; when Roosevelt served as Governor of New York from 1929 to 1933, he appointed Jackson to a commission which reviewed the state judicial system and proposed reforms.
 He served on that commission from 1931 to 1939.
 Jackson also turned down Roosevelt's offer to appoint him to the New York Public Service Commission, because he preferred to remain in private practice.